Delhi environment panel gives nod to Executive Enclave: Sources | Science-Environment

 - India

-The Delhi State Environment Impact Assessment Authority (SEIAA) has granted the environmental clearance for the construction of the ''Executive Enclave'' as part of the Central Vista redevelopment plan, sources said on Tuesday.
+The Delhi State Environment Impact Assessment Authority (SEIAA) has granted the environmental clearance for the construction of the ''Executive Enclave'' as part of the Central Vista redevelopment plan, sources have said.

 The user agency, Central Public Works Department (CPWD), will transplant 487 trees during the construction of the Executive Enclave, which will house the new Prime Minister's Office, the Cabinet Secretariat, the India House and the National Security Council Secretariat.